Our Definition Of A Complaint

 Complaints about WWF's conservation projects and programmes

-If your concern is related to specific activities undertaken by WWF within a conservation project or programme implemented or supported by WWF-UK either in the UK or in another country, you can raise a complaint directly to WWF International's Complaints Officer.
+If your concern is related to specific activities undertaken by WWF within a conservation project or programme implemented or supported by WWF-UK either in the UK or in another country, you can raise a complaint by contacting us through any of the above channels.
+Alternatively, you can also raise a complaint directly to WWF International's Complaints Officer.

 If you remain dissatisfied